mm-zzg/vchub-en-v50/docs/management-platform/devices/modbus-tcp/index.md

 Binds tags to the data from a ModbusTCP device.

-1. Create an I/O tag.
+1. Create an I/O tag.<br>
    ![alt text](4.png)
-2. On the edit screen of the tag, click the binding button of the data source.
+2. On the edit screen of the tag, click the binding button of the data source.<br>
    ![alt text](5.png)
 3. In the Data Source pop-up window, select the frame under the created ModbusTCP device and enter the following information in the following fields (Note: The following data is only an example, please fill in according to the actual situation).
     - Function: Holding register